dotnet/docs-maui/docs/fundamentals/shell/navigation.md

 - `IsVisible`, of type `boolean`, indicates whether the back button is visible.
 The default value is `true`.
 - `TextOverride`, of type `string`, the text used for the back button.

-All of these properties are backed by `BindableProperty` objects, which means that the properties can be targets of data bindings.
+All of these properties are backed by <xref:Microsoft.Maui.Controls.BindableProperty> objects, which means that the properties can be targets of data bindings.

 The following code shows an example of redefining back button appearance and behavior: